 My thoughts were often drifting away from my careless and wonderful childhood.
 I guess my parents and sisters just had to cope with it.
 From an early age, I lost myself in museums, in dance and the grace of the human body and developed a fondness for movies and fashion and more in particular for the images of Sarah Moon.
 No one has touched my soul as much as she has.

 I realize that faces, the atmosphere of grain, movement, the touch of fabrics, longer exposures, simple gestures, ethereal moments that only I see at a particular moment in time, the darker poetic side of someones personality, is what I want to bring into my portrait work.
 I embrace the imperfections.
 Everything that surrounds us moves all the time, but there is a mystery and profoundness in simple gestures.

-I mainly work in muted colors in digital format and I print on fine art papers, but I also work on personal projects in traditional media as black and white silver gelatin prints, printed in my darkroom.
+I mainly work in muted colors in digital format and I print on fine art papers, but I also work on personal projects in digital and traditional media as black and white silver gelatin prints, printed in my darkroom.

 I left everything I ever knew behind to move to Los Angeles and was injected by a new wave of fresh but often-too-hot desert air.
 It made me look forward, less depending on the past.
 I have met some wonderful people here, they contribute to whom I have become as a photographer.